json-schema-org/understanding-json-schema/source/reference/object.rst

 '''''''''''''''''''

 By default, the properties defined by the ``properties`` keyword are not required.
-However, one can specify the list of required properties using the ``required`` keyword.
+However, one can provide a list of required properties using the ``required`` keyword.

 The ``required`` keyword takes an array of one or more strings.
 Each of these strings must be unique.

-In the following example schema defining a user record, we require they each user has a name and e-mail address, but we don't mind if they don't provide their address or telephone number:
+In the following example schema defining a user record, we require that each user has a name and e-mail address, but we don't mind if they don't provide their address or telephone number:

 .. schema_example::